 Registry staff must encourage the continued use of the Committee system in the running of Universities by providing the best of secretarial services that serve the purpose of the Committees they are appointed to serve.

 Registry must assist the Vice Chancellor in maintaining the ethics guiding the assessment of publications of academics being considered for professorial ranks or any other positions.
-Secrecy and confidentiality is one of the hallmark of the required skills for the job of professional administrators .
+Secrecy and confidentiality is one of the hallmark of the required skills for the job of professional administrators.
 This must be brought to bear on this particular assignment.
 It’s a tasking job to keep the secret and to avoid the pressures, yet professional administrators must know that their integrity is at stake when names of assessors are leaked through them to academics who will in turn pile pressures on such assessors to return positive remarks on their papers.
-By doing so, registry will be contributing to the appointment and elevation of medoicres to the position of professors in the system
+By doing so, registry will be contributing to the appointment and elevation of mediocre to the position of professors in the system

 REFERENCES

+Awosusi, O.O.
+(2018): University Culture and Organizational Citizenship Behaviour of Administrators in the Nigerian University System.
+Being a public lecture delivered in honour of Professor Z. Debo Adeyewa to mark the end of his tenure as Vice-Chancellor of Redeemer’s University held on Tuesday, 25th September, 2018.

-Bamiro, O. (2009) Convocation Address by the Vice Chancellor of the University of Ibadan
+Bamiro, O. (2009) Convocation Address by the Vice Chancellor of the University of Ibadan.

 Bamiro, O.A.
 (2016).
 ‘The Challenges of Building a World-Class or Service-Intensive University’ A paper delivered at the Academic Summit of the Ekiti State University, Ado-Ekiti held on 3rd Feb., 2016.

 Bell, S. J. & Mengüç, B. (2002).
-The employee-organization relationship, organizational citizenship behaviors, and superior service quality.
+The employee-organization relationship, Organizational Citizenship Behaviors, and superior service quality.
 Journal of Retailing, 78(2), 131-146.

 Cartwright, S. and Coper, C. L. (1993).
-The Role of Culture of Compatibility in Successful Organisational Marriage.
-Academy of Management Executive , 7 (2), 57-70
+The Role of Culture of Compatibility in Successful Organizational Marriage.
+Academy of Management Executive, 7 (2), 57-70.

 Deal, T. E. and Kennedy, A. A. (1983).
 Corporate Cultures: The Rites and Rituals of Corporate Life.
-Addison Wesley publishing Company
+Addison Wesley publishing Company.

 Handy, C. (1985).
-Gods of Management: the Changing Work of Organisation.
+Gods of Management: The Changing Work of Organization.
 Rev ed.
-Pan Books
+Pan Books.

 Harrison, R. S. (1972).
-Understanding your Organisation’s Character.
-Havard Business Review May-June, 119-128.
+Understanding your Organization’s Character.
+Harvard Business Review, May-June, 119-128.

 Havey, W. B. (1977).
 Freedom, University and the Law: The Legal Status of Academic Freedom in the University of Black Africa.
-Lagos: University of Lagos Press
+Lagos: University of Lagos Press.

 Hofstede, G. (2011).
 Dimensionalizing Cultures: The Hofstede Model in Context.
-Psychology and Culture 2 (1) https://doi.org/10.9707/2307-0919.1014
+Psychology and Culture 2 (1) https://doi.org/10.9707/2307-0919.1014.

-MacKenzie, S. .B., Podsakoff, P. M. and Fetter, R. (1993).
-“The Impact of Organizational
+MacKenzie, S. B., Podsakoff, P. M. and Fetter, R. (1993).
+“The Impact of Organizational Behaviour.

 Manville, B., & Ober, J. (2003).
 A company of citizens: What the world's first democracy teaches leaders about creating great organizations.
 Cambridge, MA: Harvard Business School Publishing Corporation.

 Mimiko, N. O. (2017) Getting our Universities Back on Track: Reflections and Governance Paradigms from my Vice Chancellorship.
-Austin: Pan African University Press Ogunruku, A. O. (2012).
+Austin: Pan African University Press.

+Ogunruku, A. O. (2012).
 University Administration in the 21st Century: A New Direction: Blue prints, Lagos.

-Ogunruku, A. O. (2018) Trends in University Administration: A Compedium of Selected Papers Lagos: Blueprint Limited
+Ogunruku, A. O. (2018) Trends in University Administration: A Compedium of Selected Papers Lagos: Blueprint Limited.

 Okebukola, P. A. (2018).
 Can the Bones Rise Again?
-A Peep into the Revitalisation Story of Nigeria University System..
+A Peep into the Revitalisation Story of Nigeria University System.
 A Convocation Lecture delivered at the Ekiti State University Ado Ekiti on 21st June, 2018.

 Oyebade E.O.U (2011): Administration at the Federal University of Technology Akure: Sustaining a Tradition of Excellence